← Illusions in the Boardroom

 Each executive role is affected differently by structural correction: what stops being governable by narrative, what new artefacts become decisive, what to stop rewarding, and what to authorise.
 First, the shift that applies to all of them.

-Most executives reached their position by operating at distance from mechanism: synthesising across functions, weighing trade-offs, allocating capital without holding every operational detail.
+Most executives reached their position by operating at a distance from mechanism: synthesising across functions, weighing trade-offs, allocating capital without holding every operational detail.
 This distance is how leadership scales, and over time it becomes identity.
 When processes become explicit and contracts become binding, machine-readable artefacts shorten the path between commitment and consequence, and executive distance stops working the same way.
 The executive who is comfortable experiences this as increased control; the one who is not experiences it as the loss of interpretive insulation, the capacity to reframe outcomes, diffuse responsibility, and manage contradiction through narrative rather than mechanism.
 For many executives that capacity is not peripheral but the primary basis on which the organisation selected them.
 Boards are not always the victims of this resistance; sometimes they are co-participants, preferring the smoothed narrative to confronting structural problems they have tolerated.

 The first unit delivers early improvements, but the sponsor is promoted after quarter two, and her replacement sees the charter as an anomaly rather than a precedent.
 Within three months the deployment authority routes back through the change advisory board, prioritisation is absorbed into the quarterly planning cycle, and the unit's data analyst is reassigned.
 The charter still exists; the authority it describes does not.
 The organisation calls this evidence that autonomy “does not work at our scale.”
 It is evidence that sponsorship is the first thing the existing structure removes.